Wellan24/MorethansimplycodeUtils/Java/MorethansimplycodeJavaFramework/README.md

 ```
 > **Tip:** You can pass a CustomFormatter to choose how the arg will be formatted.

 And remember StringFormatter.format() calls the toString() method of the args if they are not Formattable.

+## Functions

+**_Packages:_** <br />
+*com.morethansimplycode.functions* <br />

+This package have three classes: Checkout, Process and Processor.

+**Checkout**

+This class defines a check method, which asks for an Object to check and return a boolean indicating id is valid or not.
+In the future generics will be enabled for it.

+**Process**

+This class defines a process method, in order to process the given Object and returning a result.
+In the future generics will be enabled for it.

+**Processor**

+A class to check an Object and if its valid processit.
+It has a weight field, to use it to order in case of have a Collection or Array of Processor.
+In the future this will be comparable.